arichiardi/ar-settings/README.md

 ### Secrets

-You should not know where we store the secrets but it is this repo, as encrypted files.
+You should not know where we store the secrets but they are in this repo, as encrypted files.